bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 - **State**

-  - :pencil2: 21: Create a Stateful Component
+  - :blue_book: 21: Create a Stateful Component
   - :blue_book: 22: Render State in the UI
   - :blue_book: 23: Render State in the UI Another Way
   - :blue_book: 24: Set State with this.setState